locationtech/geomesa/geomesa-tools/README.md

 ### ingest
 Ingests CSV, TSV, and SHP files.
 CSV and TSV files can be ingested either with explicit latitude and longitude columns or with a column of WKT geometries.
-Please note that for lat/lon column ingest, the sft spec must include a additional attribute beyond the number of columns in the file such as: `*geom:Point` in order for it to work.
+Please note that for lat/lon column ingest, the sft spec must include an additional attribute beyond the number of columns in the file such as: `*geom:Point` in order for it to work.
 The file type is inferred from the extension of the file, so please also ensure that the formatting of the file matches the extension of the file.

 #### Usage